-Albert Irving Cassell, a prominent African American architect, planner, engineer, educator, and entrepreneur, was born on June 25, 1895 in Towson, Maryland.
+Albert Irving Cassell, a prominent African American architect, planner, engineer, educator, and entrepreneur, was born on June 25, 1895, in Towson, Maryland.
 His parents were Albert and Charlotte Cassell.
 Albert’s father was a coal truck driver and trumpet player and his mother washed laundry to help with the family finances.
 Albert himself had three wives and children by each of them for a total of six children and two step-children.
 Cassell’s education began in a Baltimore public elementary and high school.
 He later moved to Ithaca, New York and enrolled in a city high school there.
 He was admitted into Cornell University for college, where he worked on campus to pay for his tuition.

-Throughout his stay at Howard University, Cassell designed projects that helped shape the physical growth of Howard University.
+Throughout his tenure at Howard University, Cassell designed projects that helped shape the physical growth of Howard University.
 In 1930, he produced the master plan for the expansion of the campus.
 He then set about purchasing the land around the university in order to execute his plan.
 Cassell helped to design and construct the medical school, dining hall, gymnasium, stadium, chemistry building, power plant, and underground power distribution system, the Founders Library, the Frederick Douglass Memorial Hall, and three women’s dormitory buildings.
-During this period Cassell also designed buildings at Virginia Union University in Richmond and Morgan State College in Baltimore.
-Cassell also laid a strong foundation for a strong and successful Architecture program at Howard University.
-In 1934 he presided over the creation of the College of Engineering and Architecture at the university.
+During this period, Cassell also designed buildings at Virginia Union University in Richmond and Morgan State College in Baltimore.
+Cassell also laid a strong foundation for a strong and successful architecture program at Howard University.
+In 1934, he presided over the creation of the College of Engineering and Architecture at the university.